 In general, the longer the maturity, the higher the yield investors demand: we have no idea what the world will look like 30 years from now, so a bet on the US government’s long-term stability typically carries more risk than a bet on it still being around one year from now.

 As ever, investors need to be compensated for that increased risk with an increased return.
-At the time of writing, a one-year Treasury bill offers a yield of ~2.08%, while a 30-year bond yields ~3.07% (the US uses different terms – bill, note, bond – to denote different debt maturities).
+At the time of writing, a one-year Treasury bill offers a yield of ~4.8%, while a 30-year bond yields ~4.37% (the US uses different terms – bill, note, bond – to denote different debt maturities while in UK they are called Gilts.)

 The primary driver, again, is the interest rate set by a central bank, which in turn affects the rate of interest available throughout an economy.
 If rates fall lower than a bond’s yield, that bond (depending on its maturity) may be a good investment: why put money in a bank account if the government will pay you more?